qiuxin/Connected-Vechicle/README.md

 # 3. <a id="main-chapter-3"></a> Setup CI Environment

-### Setup Jenkins Flowchart
+## 3.1 <a id="main-chapter-3.1"></a> Setup Jenkins Flowchart
-Step 1:  Setup Jenkins in Master Node and add the salve nodes in the Jenkis master's configuration.
+- Step 1:  Setup Jenkins in Master Node and add the salve nodes in the Jenkis master's configuration.
-Step 2:  Setup Jenkins in Slave Node.
+- Step 2:  Setup Jenkins in Slave Node.

-## 3.1 <a id="main-chapter-3.1"></a> Install Jenkins on Master
+## 3.2 <a id="main-chapter-3.2"></a> Install Jenkins on Master

 ### Setup Jenkins in Master Node
 Jenkins is a Java application, so the first step is to install Java.
 Run the following command to install the OpenJDK 8 package: